FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 The interactive device can be anything *except* a computer, a tablet computer or a smart phone, but the main way it interacts needs to be using light.
 **Describe your setting, players, activity and goals here.**

-_Setting:_ On the subwau of New Yorl City
+_Setting:_ On the subway of New York City

 _Players:_ The mask wearer him/herself, and the other pedestrian right beside the user.